 Dig deeper into the survey results, and it seems that Sling and other vMVPDs are considered “cord cutting” too.
 I’ve explained multiple times why we consider that “cord shifting” (TL;DR: vMVPDs are owned by the usual BigMedia companies, people are watching linear network TV on them, which means the networks aren’t actually losing any viewers.
 That, and with most of them now at over 80 channels, they’re not “skinny bundles” anymore.)

-Then there’s the fact that our buddies at MoffettNathanson have determined that 70% of the people giving up traditional MVPD set top box cable are just switching over to virtual MVPD Roku box delivery.
+Then there’s the fact that our buddies at MoffettNathanson have determined that 70% of the people using the vMVPDs are listed as giving up traditional MVPD set top box cable.

 So there’s that too.